Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/final-steps/content-migration.md

 - How will content be validated for search results or personalized content?

 ## Insights
 Operational readiness for content authoring is not an afterthought.
-During the move to XM Cloud, establish well-defined roles, or review existing ones based on the new setup: who will author, review, publish.
+During the move to SitecoreAI, establish well-defined roles, or review existing ones based on the new setup: who will author, review, publish.
 Configure workflows that align with the organization and compliance requirements, and make sure that the whole team is equipped with the relevant training, both on the toolset but also on process.

 It’s key that standards are setup including naming practices, folder structures, and template use.
 But these should be strengthened with planned review cycles and clean-up responsibilities.
 Apply what has been discovered from the audit to training writers and creating consistent standards.